 Institutional Ethnography (IE) is a distinctive mode of inquiry, which seeks to understand how what actual people do and experience is organized in relation to others.
 Epistemologically, IE is distinguished from other sociological approaches by its commitment to beginning inquiry with what people know and have experienced.
 A people's actions are never taken up without recognizing where and how they coordinate with others.
 That is what adds up to 'the social' for institutional ethnography.
 Ontologically, then, IE resists treating the social as “out there” to be researched; rather, the social is understood to be put together in the coordinated activities of actual people at particular historically-situated moments where activities include what is done in language as well as thinking and imagining.

 IE was developed by Dorothy E. Smith and her students in the context of the North American women’s movements of the 1970s and 80s as a “sociology for women” (Smith, 1987); more recently, Smith (2005) has described IE as a “sociology for people” (Smith 2005).
 Institutional ethnographies are designed to explicate the puzzles of people’s everyday lives.
 People are not the objects of an IE analysis, and institutional ethnographers actively resist the processes of objectification that typify social science research.
 In an IE study, the objects of analysis are the objectified relations of governance or social coordination that connect us to one another and – in various and contradictory ways – give shape to our lives.

-Division mission statement reviewed in November 2021 by Colin Hastings, Concordia University, Institutional Ethnography Chair, 2021-2023.
+Division mission statement reviewed in November 2022 by Colin Hastings, Concordia University, Institutional Ethnography Division Chair, 2021-2023.
 No edits were made.
-Division mission statement last edited in December 2016 by Dorothy E. Smith, University of Victoria, Institutional Ethnography Division Founding Member and Naomi Nichols, McGill University, Institutional Ethnography Division Chair, 2015-2017.
+Division mission statement edited in December 2016 by Dorothy E. Smith, University of Victoria, Institutional Ethnography Division Founding Member and Naomi Nichols, McGill University, Institutional Ethnography Division Chair, 2015-2017.

 Adams, L. (2015).
 An Institutional Ethnographic Account of Mandatory Professional Development in New Mexico.